 - Researching legal problems and finding solutions

 - Assisting colleagues with a multi-million pound refinancing deal

-- Assisting colleagues on a number of portfolio transactions
+- Assisting colleagues on several portfolio transactions

 - Reviewing and reporting on leases and titles